ajroach42/ajroach42.github.io/_posts/2019-12-14-cataloging-the-public-domain-pd-movies-i-watched-in-2019.md

 __You'll see some folks claiming copyright over the newly restored 1080p version of the film.
 This is an interesting legal theory that has not been tested in court, and would likely not hold up, as restoration falls under "sweat of the brow" work, which is exempt from copyright protection in the US.__

+## Next Steps

+I have another twenty or thirty reviews to add that I'll do in a follow up post.

+Eventually, I'll collect all of this in to a database, and present it as it's own website.

+If you found this useful, or you want to help fund my film preservation efforts, consider supporting me with the links bellow.